 There are no tests or formal assignments in New Zealand’s early childhood education system.
 Instead, we use photos, ‘learning stories’ and work samples to show parents and other teachers how children are progressing.

-You’ll be welcome to visit your child’s early education centre to talk to teachers or, preferably, actively join in and share the experience.
-You’ll also be invited to share information about your family and culture with teachers, children and other families.
+You will be welcome to visit your child’s early education centre to talk to teachers or, preferably, actively join in and share the experience.
+You will also be invited to share information about your family and culture with teachers, children and other families.

 ECE centres also run parent evenings and various other special events.

 The Ministry of Education has advice for parents on how they can assist their children to settle in when they begin ECE.